edgeworks-as/kubectl-certificates/README.md

-# kubectl-listcerts
+# kubectl-certificates

-A simple utility to manage certificates handled by cert-manager
+A simple plugin to kubectl to manage certificates handled by cert-manager.